nEXam-App/nEXam-doc/Use_Case_Specification/use_case_ShowTimer.md

     @postsession-feature:
     Scenario Outline: Show Timer
-        When The user clicks on an existing topic
+        When The user clicks on an existing exam
-        And The user sees the timer below the information for the topic And The user start the timer with the button And The user stops the timer again
+        And The user sees the timer below the information for the exam And The user start the timer with the button And The user stops the timer again
         Then The remaining time will be displayed